-- 1. Pupils are invited with their parents to contribute towards support plan meetings. - 2.
-We have a house point and traffic light reward system that motivates the children and the children are encouraged to evaluate their own work.
+- 1. Pupils are invited with their parents to contribute towards Support Plan / EHC meetings. - 2.
+We have a house point and credit reward system that motivates the children and the children are encouraged to evaluate their own work.

 Any arrangements made by the governing body or the proprietor relating to the treatment of complaints from parents and carers of pupils with special educational needs concerning the provision made at the setting: